bwin/aspm/README.md

 > A node CLI script like npm but for Atom-Shell.
 Install and build npm-modules for Atom-Shell.

+`aspm` is designed as an replacement for `npm` if you're working on an Atom-Shell project.

 **Warning:** *May be unreliable at the moment.*

 ## Prequisities